lucanag/lucanag.github.io/README.md

 (picture)
 (picture)

-On top of these I used Redux and Chorus for make it more dirty and metallic?.
+> On top of these I used Redux and Chorus for make it more dirty and metallic?.
 Then I realised the problem was with my note lenght, so I shorten them.
-In the ending part I didn't know on how to
+In the ending part I didn't know on how to finish it softly so I just started decreasing the number of notes and using more automation on Redux dry/wet and Echo.

 #### 3. ORNAMENTS

+> Since after the KERNEL and DRUMS

 ## Sampling